cambiotraining/awd-pathogen-bioinformatics/materials/01-introduction/03-ngs_intro.md

 ::: {.callout-tip}
 #### Learning Objectives
+At the end of this session you will be able to do the following:

-- Describe differences between sequencing data produced by Illumina and Nanopore platforms.
+- Describing differences between sequencing data produced by Illumina and Nanopore platforms.
-- Recognise the structure of common file formats in bioinformatics, in particular FAST5, FASTA, FASTQ and  GFF3 files.
+- Recognising the structure of common file formats in bioinformatics, in particular FAST5, FASTA, FASTQ and  GFF3 files.

 - TODO
 :::